-As advanced as our technologies have become, most of our communications with them still go in one direction: We tell them what to do, and they do it.
-In science fiction, computers and other machines have long talked back, and only with the advent of digital assistants have those dreams edged closer to reality.
+Regardless of how sophisticated our technologies have become, the majority of our interactions with them still follow the same pattern: we tell them what to do, and they follow through.
+Computers and other machines have long spoken back in science fiction, and it wasn’t until the advent of digital assistants that those fantasies edged closer to reality.

-But with the arrival of the Volkswagen ID.4, there’s now a new way for the vehicle to communicate with its passengers.
-Born from Volkswagen research into potential future autonomous technologies and decades of experience with human-machine interface systems, the ID.
-Light represents a breakthrough in intelligent, two-way communications between the passengers and the car – pointing to the future of driving.
-And the Volkswagen ID.4 is the perfect place to start.
+However, with the introduction of the Volkswagen ID.4, there’s a new way for the vehicle to communicate with its passengers.
+The ID.
+Light represents a breakthrough in intelligent, two-way communications between the passengers and the vehicle, pointing to the future of driving.
+It is the result of Volkswagen’s research into prospective future autonomous technology and decades of experience with human-machine interface systems.
+The Volkswagen ID.4 is an excellent place to start.

 Standard on all ID.4 models, the ID.
 Light is a thin line of 54 multi-colored LEDs at the bottom of the windshield behind the cockpit.
 Designed to be visible in a driver’s peripheral vision or at certain angles from outside the vehicle, the ID.
 Light communicates several types of messages through color and patterns.
-All of those have been carefully designed and engineered to help keep the driver focused on the road while giving key feedback.
+All of them have been meticulously designed and engineered to maintain the driver’s attention on the road while providing critical input.

 “We were looking for a new kind of communication between the car and the human,” said Mathias Kuhn, Head of User Interface Design at Volkswagen.
 “We wanted to create a minimalistic, yet revolutionary interaction that was both easy to understand and emotional.”